faisalill/open-source-projs/appwrite-ui/react/CONTRIBUTING.md

 # Contributing to AppwriteUi
 Thank you for your interest in contributing to this project!
 This document outlines the guidelines for contributing to this project.
-Proceed by reading the Skills section below and pick your framework of choice.

 >Note: You must know React and Sass/CSS to contribute to this project.
 If you are not familiar with Sass, you can learn more about it [here](https://www.youtube.com/watch?v=akDIJa0AP5c).